 Acknowledging Romanian students’ performance

-Globalworth is proud to have recently awarded the five Romanian students who won the 2nd place at MIT's Zero Robotics High School Tournament 2017.
-On 30th of January, at “Banat National College's Gala of Excellence” in Timisoara, a regional event that acknowledges the students who have achieved excellent results, Globalworth awarded each of the four Romanian winners with a latest generation and fully equipped laptop.
+Globalworth is proud to have recently made awards to the Romanian students who won second 2 place at MIT's Zero Robotics High School Tournament 2017.
+On 30th of January, at “Banat National College's Gala of Excellence” in Timisoara, a regional event that acknowledges those students who have achieved excellent results, Globalworth awarded each of the Romanian winners with a latest generation, fully equipped laptop.

 Sigma Six is the name of the team formed by Andra Diana Maglas, Leo Han, Alex Jieanu, Popa Haralambie and Stefan Malanik, five students from “Banat National College (Timisoara) who made it to the final of the ninth edition of MIT's Zero Robotics High School Tournament 2017.